 Babies born today will face unprecedented health risks and life-long health consequences from rising temperatures, according to new research published in The 2019 Lancet Countdown on Health and Climate Change.
 Our Harvard Chan C-CHANGE fellow Dr. Renee Salas was the lead author of the U.S. Policy Brief, which accompanied the global report, and we worked closely with Climate Nexus to release it.
 The brief summarizes how vulnerable and marginalized populations are disproportionately harmed by the climate crisis, as well as how children are likely to face far greater health impacts than previous generations.

-- The team organized for Dr. Salas and our Director Gina McCarthy to speak on an embargoed press call that was joined by 28 journalists representing national news outlets.
+- The team organized for Dr. Salas and our former Director Gina McCarthy to speak on an embargoed press call that was joined by 28 journalists representing national news outlets.

 - Prominent stories appeared in over 1,200 news outlets (estimated audience reached at 851 million) including AP, The New York Times, NBC, Time, USA Today, Vox, Huffington Post, Wired, CNN, Fast Company, and NPR.